aurotones/react-native-navigation-ui/README.md

 ## Requests

-I accept **SOME** component requests that's UI related and not made already into the library.
-Open an issue and i will look into it.
+I accept **SOME** component requests that's UI related and **SOME** features for the components.
+Open an issue and i will look into it when possible.

 ## Contributing

 Pull requests are welcome.
+Also pointing out mistakes are also welcome as it's my first library that i ever wrote.